How Android obfuscation enhances app security

 The Android operating system is hugely popular, and developers are constantly building new apps designed to run on the system.
 Generally speaking, all mobile code is prone to reverse engineering – but code written in languages that allow dynamic introspection at runtime, such as Java, are particularly at risk.
 This article will give a short introduction to Android Obfuscation and why it’s important.

-Why Android apps need obfuscation
+Why Andorid apps need obfuscation

 The Android operating system is open source, which is an advantage for developers to be innovative and create groundbreaking apps, but this also leaves the apps prone to attacks from potential hackers.